-HC#1: Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
+HC#1: Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
 0 150 N/A for Plan N/A for Plan

-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity Benchmark Outcome Achieved?
-N/A for Plan N/A for Plan
+HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity 0 300 N/A for Plan N/A for Plan